couchbase/query/docs/n1ql-preview-model.md

 In the sourcing stage, a data source is constructed from one or more terms, which are logical artifacts in the database.
 If a term is a bucket, it refers to all the documents in that bucket.
-If the term is an attribute path within a bucket, it refers to all the fragments reachable by traversing that attribute path within each document in that bucket.
+If a term is an attribute path within a bucket, it refers to all the fragments reachable by traversing that attribute path within each document in that bucket.